city

 Ohio Child Endangerment Laws: An Overview

-Ohio defines child endangerment in Ohio Revised Code § 2929.22.
-Under this statute, it is a violation to “create a substantial risk to the health or safety of the child, by violating a duty of care, protection, or support.”
-Additionally, a “child,” for purposes of Ohio child endangerment laws, includes anyone under the age of 18, or a mentally or physically handicapped person who is under the age of 21.
+Ohio defines two violations that qualify as child endangerment in Ohio Revised Code § 2919.22.
+First, under this statute, it is a violation for a parent or other person with custody of a child to “create a substantial risk to the health or safety of the child, by violating a duty of care, protection, or support.”

-• Enticing, coercing, or permitting a child to participate in any act that is obscene or sexual in nature
+✓ Enticing, coercing, or permitting a child to participate in any act that is obscene or sexual in nature.

 • Parents